SalmaTofaily/TraceReplayer_TracesData_CPSCom23/README.md

 `./run_demo.sh`

 Code follows the original naming of scenarios.
 Scenarios A B, and C in the paper are c, e, and d in the code, respectively.
-The Original Trace is presented for each node in the traces folders.
+The original trace is presented for each node in the traces folders.